ob-ivan/Ba7/doc/Autoload.md

 still persists, which makes this kind of `__autoload` functions a good choice for actual fast-response web sites.

-But there is a feline hint in the above code.
+However there is a feline hint in the above code.
 You may be familiar to the Factory pattern of producing classes and objects with a variable name.
 And maybe you would like to make use of polymorphism in an abstract class somewhat like this:

     // Figure 3.
 A polymorphic method calling a factory. abstract class Module